Aradhye2002/selective-peft-toolkit/README.md

 params = [
     {"params": list_of_params_1, "choose_all": True},
     {"params": list_of_params_2},
-    {"params": list_of_params_2, "choose_none": True},
 ]

 # 'choose_all': Select all parameters in this group (useful for randomly initialized heads like classification layers).
-# 'choose_none': Select no parameters in this group (useful for pretrained layers you want untouched, like embedding layers).
-# If neither 'choose_all' nor 'choose_none' is specified, selection follows the chosen PEFT method.
+# If 'choose_all' is not specified or is set to False, selection follows the chosen PEFT method.
-# 'choose_all' and 'choose_none' are not allowed to be both True in the same parameter group.

 # Initialize the optimizer with additional selective parameters
 optimizer = optimizer_class(